 Click the Generate button.

-Heightmaps and Colormaps
+Heightmaps and colormaps

 A heightmap is a 2D representation of a 3D terrain map, as viewed directly from above.
 Brighter areas of a heightmap result in higher terrain, like mountains, while darker areas result in lower regions, like valleys.